 In the longitudinal study by Scherf et al,^{88,89} younger children (< 6 years) experienced a bilateral advantage.
 However, the results for bilateral cochlear implantation were not significantly better than those for unilateral cochlear implantation at all test intervals, possibly because these young children had reached a plateau in speech recognition scores after several months of bilateral cochlear implant use.
 Also, auditory tests in young children are not very sensitive to small differences in speech perception.
 In contrast, scores for speech perception in quiet were significantly higher with bilateral cochlear implantation versus the second implant in all test intervals for older children (≥ 6 years).
 Bilateral advantage did not occur until 18 months of bilateral cochlear implantation use.
-At 36 months after bilateral cochlear implantation, the median percentage of correct words recognized in quiet was 83% (first implant), 79% (second implant), and 89% (both implants) for younger children.
-The median percentage of correct words for younger children in all conditions.89
+At 36 months after bilateral cochlear implantation, the median percentage of correct words recognized in quiet was 83% (first implant), 79% (second implant), and 89% (both implants) for younger children, and 60% (first implant), 68% (second implant), and 81% (both implants) for older children.
+The median percentage of correct words for younger children was higher than that for older children in all conditions.89